 Lymphatic massage is particularly recommended for sudden trauma to tissue (accident or surgery) or for toxic overload due to chronic illness.

-- People with frequently get sick or take long time to recover
+- People with frequently get sick or take a long time to recover

-- Chronically ill individuals (Lyme disease, CFS, Fibromyalgia, Cancer, Auto-immune sufferers whose lymphatic system is overburdened from prolonged battle with pathogens).
+- Chronically ill individuals (Lyme disease, Mould Illness, CFS, Fibromyalgia, Cancer, Auto-immune sufferers whose lymphatic system is overburdened from a prolonged battle with pathogens).

 - Post-surgery individuals, especially cases where lymph nodes where removed causing blockages and lymphedema.